Free Workshops

 3:00 Pickin’ Porch Jam

 All are welcome to join local old-time players for a jam.
-Members of Pickin’ Porch, who meet most Fridays at noon in the UNG Appalachian Studies Center, always look forward to sharing their music and community with visitors on the Sunday afternoon of Bear on the Square.
+Members of Pickin’ Porch, who meet most Fridays at noon in the UNG Appalachian Studies Center, always look forward to sharing their music and community with visitors on the final afternoon of Bear on the Square.

 Woodrow’s Tent